MdRufsan/Cat-vs-Dog-classification-by-MobileNetV2-model/README.md

 Training Results:

 The initial training achieved an accuracy above ninety six percent and a validation accuracy above ninety eight percent.
-After fine tuning the final model achieved an accuracy of approximately ninety eight percent.
+After fine tuning the final model achieved an accuracy of approximately 98% .

 Evaluation :